Are you interested in tackling real-life global challenges together with students around the globe?

 How do I apply?

-If you are interested in joining this programme, please submit the online application form by 2 September 2022 (Friday).
-There will be another round of call for applications for Term 2.
-Please stay tuned!
+If you are interested in joining this programme, please submit the online application form by 11 January 2023 (Wednesday).

-My schedule is a bit full for Term 1.
-Is the Programme available in Term 2?
+My schedule is a bit full for Term 2.
+Is the Programme available in upcoming years?

 Yes!
-The Programme is available in Term 2.
-Please reserve the time for that if it works better for you.
+The Programme is available in both Term 1 and Term 2.
+Please reserve the time next academic year for that if it works better for you.
 Stay tuned for the promotion later!

 Will I receive credit for participation?